Eric Ramírez (footballer, born 1996)

-Eric Iván Jesús Ramírez (born 21 September 1996) is an Argentine professional footballer who plays as a forward for Club de Gimnasia y Esgrima La Plata.
+Eric Iván Jesús Ramírez (born 21 September 1996) is an Argentine professional footballer who plays as a forward for Huracán.

 Career

 Ramírez had youth spells with River Plate, Club Salto Grande and Gimnasia y Esgrima.
 He debuted professionally for Gimnasia y Esgrima in the Argentine Primera División during the 2015 campaign, coming on as a late substitute for Antonio Medina in a 2–3 home defeat to former club River Plate on 29 March.
 One further appearance in 2015 followed eight months later, he again came on as a substitute in a 5–1 play-off win over San Martín on 20 November.
 Quilmes signed Ramírez on loan in August 2018.

 Personal life

 Ramírez has a footballing brother in Agustín Ramírez, who also made the breakthrough via Gimnasia y Esgrima's academy.